tim0git/timdevs-typescript-basket-kata/README.md

 Launches the test runner in the interactive watch mode.\
 See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.

+### `yarn coverage`

+Launches the jest test runner in coverage mode.\
+See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.

+### `yarn e2e`

+Launches the cypress test runner.\
+NOTE: Application must be running on localhost port 3000 for the cypress framework to be able to run then tests.\
+      If you wish to use an alternative address amend the url in <root>/cypress/integration/Set Offers/setOffers.spec.ts\
+See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.

 ### `yarn build`